How To Attach String Lights To Pool Cage?

 You can’t use solar lights in an enclosed area so, have access to an outlet.
 String lights come in hundreds of sizes and colors so, this feature depends on your overall design and what you want to achieve.

 However, the larger bulbs provide more lighting compared to smaller options.
-I also recommend that you purchase smart lights like the HBN outdoor fixtures where you can use the app or voice commands to control the brightness and color with nine build-in scenes.
+I also recommend that you purchase smart lights like the HBN outdoor fixtures where you can use the app or voice commands to control the brightness and color with nine built-in scenes.

 Another light bulb to use is LEDs because they are energy efficient and burn less heat.
 They can also save a lot of electricity and are long-lasting compared to traditional lights.